Arie Haan

 Arend "Arie" Haan (/nl/; born 16 November 1948) is a Dutch football manager and former player who played as a midfielder.
 He scored 6 goals in 35 matches for the Netherlands national team of the 1970s.
 At club level, he enjoyed a successful career with AFC Ajax, R.S.C.
 Anderlecht, Standard Liège and PSV Eindhoven.

 He participated in seven finals of European club competitions with five victories and two defeats.
 He was also known for his goals from long distance.
 At international level, he played 35 times for the Netherlands national team and was on the losing side for them in two World Cup finals.

 After retiring as a player, he managed numerous club sides in Europe and China, as well as the national teams of China, Cameroon and Albania.
+He retired as manager in April 2016.

 Playing career

 Haan joined AFC Ajax in 1967, making his debut in a friendly match against Cambuur on 3 August 1967; his official debut followed on 23 May 1968.
 He was a member of the Ajax squad which went on to win the European Cup for three consecutive years, from 1971 until 1973, the Intercontinental Cup in 1972 and two European Super Cups, in 1972 and 1973.
 Also with Ajax, he won three Eredivisie titles in 1969–70, 1971–72 and 1972–73 and the Dutch Cup from 1970 until 1972.
 In 1970, his team won the Double and in 1972, the Treble.